 As you guessed the roof mount ones are installed on the roof while the others are installed on the gable of the house.

 Unlike regular attic fans, a gable mount solar fan cannot be installed on the roof and vice versa.
-This is because in the case of the latter the solar panel comes fixed on the roof dome.
-In the other case, it is just too much work, and not worth it.
+This is because in the case of roof-mounted type the solar panel comes fixed on the fan.
+So it is not possible to install it on the gable.
+Gable mount-type fans come with a detached solar panel and a long wire.
+You can install it on the roof if you really need to, but it is just too much work, and not worth it.

 Choosing between roof mount and gable mount fans depend on the type of attic you have and also the availability of sunlight during the day.
-If your attic doesn’t have a gable you have no other options than buying a roof mount type fan.
-If yours have a gable then decide which place gets the most and longest sunshine during the day.
-The solar panel of gable mount fans too are installed on the roof.
-However, they have the disadvantage of being installed near the gable.
-If you think that the solar panel will get more exposure on some other side of the roof may be a roof mount attic fan is better.
-This depends on the location of your house and the design of its roof.
+If your attic doesn’t have a gable you have no other options than to buy a roof mount type fan.
+If yours have a gable, then decide which place gets the most and longest sunshine during the day.
+The solar panels of gable mount fans too are installed on the roof, however, they have the disadvantage of being installed near the gable (limited by the length of the connecting wire).
+If you think that the solar panel will get more exposure on some other side of the roof, maybe a roof mount type attic fan is better.

 The warranty of a product is an indicator of its durability.
-The manufacture won’t be confident to give a long warranty for a product that is not well built.
+A manufacturer won’t be confident to give a long warranty for a product that is not well built.

 If you are buying a solar attic fan definitely go for one with the longest warranty, and it should be at least 15 years.
 Some companies offer lifetime warranties for the fan and the solar panel.
 I recommend going for the longest warranty period because it will take at least 15 years for you to recoup the money you spend on buying a solar attic fan, so a fan with a warranty of 15 years or more is a safe bet.